okalimbet/scripka/README.md

 <p align="center">

-You can also find me on
+You can also find me on:

 [![LinkedIn][2.2]][2]

 </p>